bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 You will find the detailed explanation of the estimation formula [here](../../math/README.md#estimate-model-training-time).

-Of course, the training will be much slower in the first 10k steps because of the batch size rampup, where the pipeline will be very inefficient.
+The training was much slower in the first 10k steps because of the batch size rampup, where the pipeline was very inefficient.

+And then we were only able to use 20h slurm jobs, with unpredictable gaps of wait time in between (1-30 hours!), so it's impossible to predict when the finish line will be finished.

 ## Exports